ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * Semantic Layer: The semantic layer specifies how a message payload needs to be structured to be both BPI capability/service and BPI User friendly.
 Note that the content level refers to the content and message inside the message envelope.
 For the semantic layer, this document specifies how messages are identified and processed.

-  - **[R116]**	Every BPI message MUST contains a message type that allows the context of the message to be established, the content structure to be verified against the context and the content to be correctly processed.
+  - **[R116]**	Every BPI message MUST contain a message type that allows the context of the message to be established, the content structure to be verified against the context, and the content to be correctly processed.

-  A message identification does not merely identify the message, the message type also identifies the associated processing protocol to use such as the specification for a particular zero-knowledge prover scheme.
+  A message identification does not merely identify the message.
+The message type also identifies the associated processing protocol to use such as the specification for a particular zero-knowledge prover scheme.
 A processing protocol is essentially a group of related messages that are required to achieve a multi-step business process.

-  - **[R117]**	Every BPI message MUST contain a unique message-id that is generated by the sender.
+  - **[R117]**	A BPI message MUST contain a unique message-id that is generated by the sender.

   This allows unique identification of the message through its lifecycle.